Click Here to Access the Latest Full Quarterly PDF Newsletter.

 CSSIA Featured in iStream (League for Innovation) Project Highlight

 Since 2004, the NSF ATE center CSSIA has instructed more than 2000 teachers and college faculty in cyber security related areas.
-Surveys show that 73% or over 1,460 are already using or plan to use curricula and instructional materials provided at the professional development programs.
+Surveys show that 73% are already using or plan to use curricula and instructional materials provided at the professional development programs.
 Hands-on complex laboratory exercises was the most valuable aspect of the learning experience.
-Check out what NSF ATE is all about!

 Interested in CSSIA coordinating training for your faculty?
-Contact us and we will help you organize a meaning full experience for your faculty.
+Contact Lynn Dohm at firstname.lastname@example.org and she will help you organize a meaning full experience for your faculty.
 In some cases, CSSIA can even subsidize the faculty development costs.
 Other outcomes include the opportunity to earn graduate credit from the University of Illinois as part of the train-the-trainer faculty development process.
 In many cases these credits have led to the completion of accredited MS in CS degrees.
 The most requested faculty courses include Ethical Hacking, CISSP, VMware ICM, EMC ISM, Cybersecurity, CCNA Security, Forensics and more.

 The staff at CSSIA has become leaders in the area of classroom virtualization.
 Since 2010, the CCDC competitions have thrived with the successful deployment of the CSSIA Virtualization Data Center.
 The CVDC enables us to expand the number of participants in the competition while at the same time reducing costs and increasing the ability to replicate these complex competition learning environments.
 The establishment of a standardized data center and content delivery system has enabled cyber security educators to develop multiple curriculums that can easily be deployed and shared by institutions interested in teaching cyber security, IA related and many more programs.
 The CSSIA virtual environment approach currently supports a variety of learning content and plans to develop additional courses.
 Current Status: